Derived equivalences of hyperk\"ahler varieties: Introduction

 \begin{bigthm}[\S~\ref{subsec:verbitsky-component}] Let $X$ be a hyperk\"ahler variety of dimension $2d$ and second Betti number $b_2$.
 Assume that $b_2$ is odd or $d$ is odd.
 Then $\rho_X^\SH$ factors over a map $\rho_X^{\widetilde\rH}\colon \Aut(\cD(X)) \to \Aut(\widetilde\rH(X,\bQ))$. \end{bigthm}

 See \S~\ref{subsec:regular-part} and \S~\ref{subsec:verbitsky-component} for an explicit description of the implicit map $\Aut(\widetilde\rH(X,\bQ)) \to \GL(\SH(X,\bQ))$.

-Note that all known hyperk\"ahler varieties satisfy the parity conditions in the theorem: the two infinite series of deformation classes (generalized Kummers and Hilbert schemes of points) have odd $b_2$, and the three exceptional deformation classes (K3, OG6, OG10) have odd $d$.
+Note that all known hyperk\"ahler varieties satisfy the parity conditions in the theorem: there are two infinite series of deformation classes with odd $b_2$ (generalized Kummers and Hilbert schemes of points), and three exceptional deformation classes with odd $d$ (K3, OG6, OG10) .

-We also show a version of Theorem~\ref{bigthm:normalizer} for derived equivalences between distinct hyperk\"ahler varieties.
-If $X_1$ and $X_2$ are hyperk\"ahler varieties of dimension $2d$ with $d$ odd, then we associate to any equivalence $\Phi\colon \cD X_1 \isomto \cD X_2$ a canonical Hodge isometry